ABC 2000 Today: Broadcast highlights

-Follow-up
+Follow-ups

-ABC News also used Times Square Studios for ABC News's 2000 election coverage ABC 2000: The Vote, with the studio set up very similar to the ABC 2000 Today studio set up, except the large screen was used to show the map of the United States with all the red and blue states.
+ABC News also used the Times Square Studios for ABC News's 2000 election coverage ABC 2000: The Vote, with the studio set up very similar to that of ABC 2000.
+The large video screen was used to show the Electoral College map of the United States with the red and blue states indicated.

-For 2002, ABC preceded the primetime hour of New Year's Rockin' Eve with a follow-up special, ABC 2002.
+On December 31, 2001 (leading into 2002), ABC preceded the primetime hour of New Year's Rockin' Eve with a follow-up special titled ABC 2002.
 The three-and-a-half-hour special featured a "meaningful and reflective" view on New Year's celebrations from around the world (especially in the wake of the September 11 attacks), and performances by Arlo Guthrie, Sting, and U2.
 It was hosted by Jennings from the Rose Center for Earth and Space in New York City.